hxrda/Information-security-course/h6-February2025!.md

   - Compression function, Contraction function, Message digest, Fingerprint, Cryptographic checksum, Message integrity check (MIC), and Manipulation detection code (MDC).

 <ins>Characteristics of one-way hash functions</ins>
 - One-wayness: It’s easy to compute the hash, but unfeasible to reverse the process.
-The output is not dependent on the input in any observable way
+The output is not dependent on the input in any observable way.
 - Publicity: The function’s security relies on its one-wayness and not the process itself.
 Information about the hash function is publicly disclosed.
-- Avalanche effect: A slight change in input results in a significant change in the output (hash value)
+- Avalanche effect: A slight change in input results in a significant change in the output (hash value).
 - Collision-free: It is difficult to find different inputs/pre-images that result in same hash output.
 Good one-way hash functions are collision-free.

 <ins>One-way hash functions & keys</ins>